benjaminspak/301-Days-Of-Code/log.md

 ### Day 62: [13th August 2020]

 Todays progress: Continuing with my Regex revision classes- revised on various types of quantifiers and Look arounds.

+#Log 63 ###Day 63 : [Date:17th August 2020]
+I took a three day break to learn and revise regex to do better in react finally finished my regex lessons today Today's progress: Going to plan a project in react by tomorrow